ManpreetM1/ISSTracker/README.md

 ### Windows
   1. open command prompt

-  2. navigate to folder where ISSTracker was installed and use following commands to create a runnable jar and to run it using java (Requires Maven)
+  2. navigate to folder where the ISSTracker folder was installed and use following commands to create a runnable jar and to run it using java (Requires Maven)

   ```
   mvn compile